dgarage/NBXplorer/docs/API.md

 * `includeGlobalXPub`: Optional.
 Whether or not to include the global xpubs of the derivation scheme in the PSBT. (default: false)
 * `rbf`: Optional, determine if the transaction should have Replace By Fee (RBF) activated (default: `true`, if `disableFingerprintRandomization` is `true`)
 * `reserveChangeAddress`: default to false, whether the creation of this PSBT will reserve a new change address.
+* `spendAllMatchingOutpoints`: If `true`, all the UTXOs that have been selected will be used as input in the PSBT. (default to false)
 * `explicitChangeAddress`: default to null, use a specific change address (Optional, mutually exclusive with reserveChangeAddress)
 * `minConfirmations`: default to 0, the minimum confirmations a UTXO need to be selected. (by default unconfirmed and confirmed UTXO will be used)
-* `includeOnlyOutpoints`: Only select the following outpoints for creating the PSBT (default to null)
+* `includeOnlyOutpoints`: Only select the following outpoints for creating the PSBT.
+Note that it can also select outpoints that has been already spent, but where the spending is unconfirmed, so it can be used for RBF. (default to null)
 * `excludeOutpoints`: Do not select the following outpoints for creating the PSBT (default to empty)
 * `minValue`: UTXO's with value below this amount will be ignored (default to null)
 * `destinations`: Required, the destinations where to send the money